mpatralh/Sports-App/README.md

 # Sports-App
-This our Sports App in Adroid
+This our Sports App in Android